nephio-project/porch/docs/content/en/docs/5_architecture_and_components/function-runner/functionality/function-evaluation.md

 When the evaluation request includes a version constraint (`Tag`), the store selects the highest cached tag that satisfies the constraint.
 When `Tag` is empty, lookup uses the exact tag on the image reference.
 A miss returns `NotFoundError` so the multi-evaluator can fall through to the pod evaluator.

-Spec changes are applied on reconcile; the function-runner does not need to restart.
+Spec changes are applied on reconcile.
+The function-runner does not need to restart.

 ### Local Execution